 1. Work with an Accredited Consumer Reporting Agency

 Accreditation is an important seal of approval that organizations should look for when partnering with a background screening provider.
 Less than 2% of consumer reporting agencies achieve accreditation.
-The experienced elite earn accreditation through a rigid and important approval process.
-Accredited background check providers have proven expertise, a positive compliance history, and systems in place to align with the latest employment laws, making them a valuable asset to your organization.
+The experienced elite earns accreditation through a rigid and important approval process.
+Accredited background check providers have proven expertise, a positive compliance history, and systems to align with the latest employment laws, making them a valuable asset to your organization.

 2. Assess Attorney-Client Privilege Protection